CFT-PAN/QMC-DMP/README.md

 **Q. To whom might your data be useful ('data utility'), outside your project?**

-The data will be useful to researchers who wish to perform further analysis on the outputs of the data.
+The data will be useful to researchers who wish to perform further analysis on the outputs of the data, and for peers to review and revify the results of published numerical work.

 ## 2. FAIR data